fleetdm/fleet/handbook/business-operations/README.md

 #### Sending a consulting agreement
 Consultant agreements are sent through [DocuSign](https://www.docusign.com/), using the "Consulting Agreement" template.

-> The Docusign template labeled "US consulting agreement" is actually used both consultants, as well as for [full team members](#hiring-a-new-team-member) classified as contractors.
+> _**Note:** The Docusign template labeled "US consulting agreement" is actually used both consultants, as well as for [full team members](#hiring-a-new-team-member) classified as contractors._

-To send a new consulting agreement, you'll need the new consultant's name, the term of the service, a summary of the services provided, and the consultant's fee.
+To send a US consulting agreement, you'll need the new consultant's name, the term of the service, a summary of the services provided, and the consultant's fee.
 There are some defaults that we use for these agreements:
    - Term: Default to one month unless otherwise discussed.
    - Services rendered: Copy and paste from the [language in this doc](https://docs.google.com/document/d/1b5SGgYEHqDmq5QF8p29WWN3it3XJh3xRT3zG0RdXARo/edit)